BlackBeard085/x1-stake-pool-manager/README.md

 ![Alt text](https://raw.githubusercontent.com/BlackBeard085/Images/refs/heads/main/JackTheRipper.jpg)

+## Recommended Sequence of manual operation
+If you run the manager manually it is recommended to run the operations in the following order as stakes will take 1 epoch to deactivate after removing validators from tje pool and the pool reserve balance to update accordingly.

 ## Requirements
 You will need to create a stake pool using the SPL Stake Pool program and have access to the generated keys for the stake pool.